carbon-design-system/ibm-products/.github/CONTRIBUTING.md

 ## 2. Work in a branch

-When contributing to IBM Cloud Paks, your work should always be done in a [branch off your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
+When contributing to Carbon for Cloud & Cognitive, your work should always be done in a
+[branch off your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).

 ## 3. Start the development server